Can you plant seeds from grocery store tomatoes?

 Tomatoes are a relatively easy plant to care for, and can in fact be grown from the seeds of a store bought tomato.
 Ferment the seeds, plant them in the ground and place a cage or stake near the growing plant, and in only a few months you will have a wonderful, nutritious fruit.

-READ ALSO: What is the status of feminism in India?
+READ ALSO: What was the purpose of African art?

 How to grow tomatoes from seeds?